-Surface/Contour Level Color Settings
+Figure 6.6: Surface/Contour Level Color Settings

-If you select the 'Surface' graph type, you will see a 'Colors' option instead of 'Series 1, Series 2...' as shown above.
+If you select the 'Surface' graph type, you will see a 'Colors', 'Contour Only' and 'Surface Only' options instead of 'Series 1, Series 2...' as shown above.
 The "Colors" control allows you to add and subtract default z-level colors and to also change their order.